Ynjxsjmh/polybar-i3-windows/README.md

 ### icon section

-Variables under `icon` section expect keys to be the **lower case** of window class.
+Variables under `icon` section expect keys to be the **lower case** of window class (for example if the window class is `Firefox`, the variable should be `firefox`).
 If it contains some characters that [`configparser`](https://docs.python.org/3/library/configparser.html) doesn't support, you should replace it manually by modifying `regex` variable in `make_icon` method.
 You can use following script to check window class:

 ```python
 import i3ipc